 What is Benzene hexachloride?

 Benzene hexachloride is an isomer of hexachlorocyclohexane with a chemical formula C6H6Cl6.
 It is also known as Lindane or hexachlorane.
-Benzene hexachloride is a colorless solid with a slight musty odor.
+Benzene hexachloride is a colourless solid with a slight musty odour.
 It is an organochlorine chemical and is widely used as an agricultural insecticide as well as a pharmaceutical treatment for scabies and lice.
 Some side effects of lindane are burning, stinging, or redness of the skin.
 In the year 1825, Faraday was the first person to originally synthesize this chemical.
 In the year 1942, a Dutch chemist Teunis van der Linden isolated Benzene hexachloride.
 He was the first one to describe γ-hexachlorocyclohexane in the year 1912.
 Its pesticidal action was discovered in 1942.

 Preparation of Benzene hexachloride

 - Chlorine combines with benzene, in the presence of sunlight and in the absence of oxygen as well as substitution catalysts, to form hexachlorocyclohexane.

 - Lindane can be prepared from chlorine and benzene by photochlorination.
 The product obtained i.e benzene hexachloride comprises isomers from which only the gamma-isomer is wanted.
 Gamma-isomer is got by treating the reaction mixture with acetic acid or methanol in which only the alpha and beta isomers dissolve easily.

 Benzene hexachloride structure – C6H6Cl6